Preserving Privacy Without Compromising Accuracy: Machine Unlearning for Handwritten Text Recognition: Experiments

+In this section, we evaluate the effectiveness of our prune-unlearn pipeline when integrated with several state-of-the-art machine unlearning techniques: Random Labeling, Fisher Forgetting, Amnesiac Unlearning, DELETE, and our proposed WIC method.
+We compare these approaches based on their ability to remove user-identifiable information while maintaining handwriting text recognition performance.
+To assess the level of unlearning, we perform membership inference attacks (MIA) on all methods.
+The goal is for the forget set to behave similarly to the test set, indicating non-membership, while the retain set continues to exhibit characteristics of training members.

+For Random Labeling, we conduct more detailed experiments across different unlearning iterations.
+To ensure a fair and consistent comparison across all methods, we fix the total number of training iterations to 10,000 and use a batch size of 64 throughout.

-\subsection{Random Labeling Experiments}
+\subsubsection{Random Labeling Experiments}

-From the analysis in the previous section, we select our pruned model $M^*$ with a pruning rate of 40\% for the embedding module, and 20\%, 40\%, and 20\% for the shallow, middle, and deep blocks of the self-attention modules, respectively.
-Additionally, a pruning rate of 20\% is applied to all feed-forward modules.
 Both the baseline model $M$ and the pruned model $M^*$ are then fine-tuned on the updated training set $D_{\text{train}}'$, which comprises the randomly labeled forget set $D_{\text{forget}}'$, where the user IDs in the forget set are replaced with random user IDs, excluding the real ones, and the retain set $D_{\text{retain}}$.
 The results are shown for different iterations as detailed in Tab.~\ref{tab:rl}.

 The results indicate that, following pruning, the pruned model outperforms the baseline model at the same iterations of random labeling.
 At epoch 10,000, the pruned model achieves 0\% writer classification accuracy, signifying a complete forgetting of user-specific information in the forget set, while retaining a high accuracy of 99.95\% for the retain set.
 In contrast, the baseline model requires 38,000 iterations to reach 0\% writer classification accuracy.
 Regarding recognition performance, the prune-first-then-random-label method achieves superior results for the forget set, with a CER of 0.28\% and a WER of 1.05\%, compared to the baseline method, which requires more iterations and results in a CER of 3.73\% and a WER of 2.59\%.